Medical expert of the article

 - impaired swallowing function, especially in the elderly;

-- lung disease (see above);
+- lung diseases (see above);

 - premature pregnancy;

-- cavitary operations under general anesthesia;
+- abdominal surgeries under general anesthesia;

-- obesity (excessive body mass);
+- obesity (excess body weight);

 - smoking.

-Symptoms of the atelectasis of the lung
+Symptoms atelectasis of the lung

 Atelectasis in newborns